 - Revenue decreased due to the lower order intake.
 Revenue consists of multiple projects in which the Group has offered nanoforming, formulation, and analytical services for the global pharma and biotech industry.
 (See note 4 Segment information and revenue). - Other operating income stems from the grant from Business Finland related to projects for nanoparticle-enabled formulation platforms for oral, inhaled, long-acting injectable, and high-concentration subcutaneous injectable drug delivery technologies for next generation medicines.
 The grant represents 50% of the costs. - Employee benefit expenses continued to represent the majority of the Group's total operating expenses during the review period.
 Employee benefit expenses consisted of short-term employee benefit expenses (mainly salaries), post-employment benefit expenses (defined contribution pension plans) and share-based payments (stock options).
-The employee headcount increased by 9% to 166 (152), while the total employee benefit expenses increased by 22% to EUR 4,329 (3,556) thousand in the review period. - Other operating expenses included rents for the premises, IT costs, marketing and communication costs, fees for external consultants and professionals, travel costs, voluntary personnel related expenses, external R&D expenses, and other expenses.
-The increase in the total other operating expenses is mainly coming from the external R&D expenses, spare parts, machinery service, and consumables (see note 5 Other operating expenses).
+The employee headcount increased by 10% to 174 (158), while the total employee benefit expenses increased by 17% to EUR 8,676 (7,432) thousand in the review period.

-- Finance income and expenses stemmed from changes in foreign exchange rates in SEK, GBP, USD, NOK, and JPY currencies and fair market value changes in the owned Herantis Pharma shares as well as interest income and expenses. - Nanoform has invested part of its cash into short-term government bonds issued by Nordic (Finland, Sweden, Norway) and European (Germany, France) governments in order to diversify and decrease bank risk.
+- Other operating expenses included rents for the premises, IT costs, marketing and communication costs, fees for external consultants and professionals, travel costs, voluntary personnel related expenses, external R&D expenses, and other expenses.
+The increase in the total other operating expenses is mainly coming from the external R&D expenses, spare parts, machinery service, and consumables (see note 5 Other operating expenses). - Finance income and expenses stemmed from changes in foreign exchange rates in SEK, GBP, USD, NOK, and JPY currencies and fair market value changes in the owned Herantis Pharma shares as well as interest income and expenses. - Nanoform has invested part of its cash into short-term government bonds issued by Nordic (Finland, Sweden, Norway) and European (Germany, France) governments in order to diversify and decrease bank risk.
 The short-term government bonds are planned to be held until maturity and measured at amortized cost applying the effective interest rate method.
-In the future Nanoform may include UK and US T-bills as part of cash management. - The Board of Directors approved share subscription based on stock option programs on March 12, 2024.
-The entire subscription price for stock option based subscriptions of EUR 13 thousand was booked in the reserve for invested unrestricted equity. - The change in property, plant, and equipment book value is mainly related to completed constructions in non-GMP lines and quality control equipment.
-GMP 2&3 and GMP QC are classified as work in progress until the new GMP certificates are obtained.
-Additions to non-GMP facilities are classified as construction in progress until non-GMP production lines are commissioned (see note 6 Property, plant, and equipment).
+In the future Nanoform may include UK and US T-bills as part of cash management. - The Board of Directors approved share subscription based on stock option programs in March 2024.
+The entire subscription price for stock option based subscriptions of EUR 13 thousand was booked in the reserve for invested unrestricted equity. - In April 2024 EUR 15,4 million (gross) was raised in a directed share issue.
+A total of 7,000,000 new shares was issued. - The change in property, plant, and equipment book value is mainly related to completed constructions in non-GMP lines and quality control equipment.
+GMP 2&3 additions are classified as work in progress until the new GMP certificate is obtained.
+Additions to non-GMP facilities are classified as construction in progress until non-GMP production lines are commissioned (see note 6 Property, plant, and equipment). - In June a total of 85.072 new shares were subscribed for by the members of the Board of Directors.
+The shares were issued as part of remuneration of the members of the Board of Directors in accordance with the resolution by the AGM.